 We are all inundated with spam in so many areas of life.
 Phone calls from strange numbers.
 Emails from unknown sources shilling products you’d never buy.
 You’re probably going to deal with some spam no matter what, but when your email address and phone number are easily accessible in a directory, you’re just making it easier for them.

 Domain privacy offers you protection from spammers having one more place to find you.

 3. Avoid scammers.

-If there’s anything worse than spammers, it’s scammers.
-Internet scams are common and it’s another area where the more people know about you, the more likely you are to be targeted.
+If there’s anything worse than spammers it’s scammers.
+Internet and phone scams are common and it’s another area where the more people know about you, the more likely you are to be targeted.

 And the more information scammers have, the more convincing they can be.
-If they see your domain registration is about to expire, they can pose as your domain registration company and try to get you to pay them instead of your actual company.
+If they see your domain registration is about to expire, they can pose as your domain registration company and try to get you to pay them rather than your actual company.

 - Log into your Customer Portal.

 - Click on the domain name you want to enable privacy for in order to open the Domain Overview section of the portal.